-In order to receive and count all inventory within our five business day turnaround time, ShipBob requires that each inbound box has an attached WRO paper that accurately matches the product(s) and quantities found in that box.
+In order to receive and count all inventory within our three business day turnaround time, ShipBob requires that each inbound box has an attached WRO paper that accurately matches the product(s) and quantities found in that box.

 Sometimes, inventory may come in with WROs that were damaged or removed in transit, which may extend turnaround time.
 In the event that inventory comes in without a WRO label physically attached to the box, our receiving team will attempt to identify the WRO based on the tracking number found on the label.